jeremydcherry/jeremydcherry.github.io/content/mixes.md

 # Mixes

-### The combination of my love for both mixtapes and album art
+### A desginer's great excuse for making album art

 ---